csdiehl/gtfs-frequency-mapping-tool/README.md

 1. Download Anaconda (miniconda version) – a package and environment manager for Python

-2. Place the application folder somewhere on your computer.
+2. Clone this repo somewhere on your computer.
 This will be your working directory.

 3. Open Anaconda Prompt.
 Run cd (path to working directory)